- Purpose

 |

-Child Safe Standards |
+| Child Safe Standards |

-means the compulsory minimum standards (enacted pursuant to the Child Wellbeing and Safety Act 2005) which apply to organisations.
+Means the compulsory minimum standards (enacted pursuant to the Child Wellbeing and Safety Act 2005) which apply to organisations.
 The eleven Victorian Child Safe Standards (2022) are listed below: Child Safe Standard 1 – Organisations establish a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal children and young people are respected and valued Child Safe Standard 2 – Child safety and wellbeing is embedded in organisational leadership, governance and culture Child Safe Standard 3 – Children and young people are empowered about their rights, participate in decisions affecting them and are taken seriously Child Safe Standard 4 – Families and communities are informed, and involved in promoting child safety and wellbeing Child Safe Standard 5 – Equity is upheld and diverse needs respected in policy and practice Child Safe Standard 6 – People working with children and young people are suitable and supported to reflect child safety and wellbeing values in practice Child Safe Standard 7 – Processes for complaints and concerns are child focused Child Safe Standard 8 – Staff and volunteers are equipped with the knowledge, skills and awareness to keep children and young people safe through ongoing education and training Child Safe Standard 9 – Physical and online environments promote safety and wellbeing while minimising the opportunity for children and young people to be harmed Child Safe Standard 10 – Implementation of the Child Safe Standards is regularly reviewed and improved Child Safe Standard 11 – Policies and procedures document how the organisation is safe for children and young people |

-National Principles |
+| National Principles |

-means the National Principles for Child Safe Organisations developed as a key national reform in response to recommendations from the Royal Commission into Institutional Responses to Child Sexual Abuse and endorsed by all Commonwealth, state and territory governments.
-The ten ??? are listed below: Principle 1 - Child safety and wellbeing is embedded in organisational leadership, governance and culture.
+Means the National Principles for Child Safe Organisations developed as a key national reform in response to recommendations from the Royal Commission into Institutional Responses to Child Sexual Abuse and endorsed by all Commonwealth, state and territory governments.
+The ten National Principles for Child Safe Organisations are listed below: Principle 1 - Child safety and wellbeing is embedded in organisational leadership, governance and culture.
 Principle 2 - Children and young people are informed about their rights, participate in decisions affecting them and are taken seriously.
 Principle 3 - Families and communities are informed and involved in promoting child safety and wellbeing.
 Principle 4 - Equity is upheld and diverse needs respected in policy and practice.
 Principle 5 - People working with children and young people are suitable and supported to reflect child safety and wellbeing values in practice.
 Principle 6 - Processes to respond to complaints and concerns are child focused.
 Principle 7 - Staff and volunteers are equipped with the knowledge, skills and awareness to keep children and young people safe through ongoing education and training.
 Principle 8 - Physical and online environments promote safety and wellbeing while minimising the opportunity for children and young people to be harmed.
 Principle 9 - Implementation of the national child safe principles is regularly reviewed and improved.
 Principle 10 - Policies and procedures document how the organisation is safe for children and young people. |

-Reasonable belief |
+| Reasonable belief |

 A reasonable belief or a belief on reasonable grounds is not the same as having proof but is more than a mere rumour or speculation.
 A ‘reasonable belief’ is formed if a reasonable person in the same position would have formed the belief on the same grounds.
 For example, a ‘reasonable belief’ might be formed if: